 At an investiture in September last year, Professor Hayward shared that just as the Ballroom is used for celebrations and large gatherings today, the site had also been used for celebrations by the Whadjuk Clan (the Noongar clan for the metropolitan area of Perth) before colonisation.
 Back then, the area (where Government House is now situated) was called ‘Kooraree’.

 To help educate the broader community about Whadjuk place names and meanings, the Governor and Professor Hayward sat down for a longer conversation on this topic.
-The discussion was recorded and is available to watch below.

 Both the Governor and Professor Hayward agreed that knowledge is vital to recognising and celebrating the history and culture of Aboriginal Western Australians, and to enhancing our own connectedness to where we live.
 Professor Hayward commented,